resend/resend-examples/with-react-email/readme.md

-# Resend with attachments
+# Resend with React Email

-This example show how to send Resend emails with attachments.
+This example show how to send Resend emails with React Email.

 ## How to run